vuejs/test-utils/docs/guide/advanced/async-suspense.md

   get: () => Promise.resolve({ data: 'some mocked data!' })
 }))

-test('uses a mocked axios HTTP client and flush-promises', async () => {
+test('uses a mocked axios HTTP client and flushPromises', async () => {
   // some component that makes a HTTP called in `created` using `axios` const wrapper = mount(AxiosComponent)

   await flushPromises() // axios promise is resolved immediately

-  // after line above, axios request has resolved with the mocked data.
+  // after the line above, axios request has resolved with the mocked data.
 })
 ```